entelognathus/agnathan-phylogeny/agnathan character list.md

 98. Calcified cartilage: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-We have scored this present in Eriptychius, following Denison8 , as we consider it the most plausible interpretation, but we note that the identity of the endoskeletal tissue is not firmly established.
+> - Dearden *et al*.
+(2023): “We have scored this present in Eriptychius, following Denison8 , as we consider it the most plausible interpretation, but we note that the identity of the endoskeletal tissue is not firmly established.
 Sacabambaspis and Astraspis are scored ? as only dermal elements are preserved